clearmatics/zeth/README.md

 To use the Zeth functionality, 3 components are required:
 - An Ethereum network (the commands below use a local testnet) to host the Zeth contracts and handle transactions.
-- A running "prover_server" process, used by Zeth clients to generate proofs.
+- A running `prover-server` process, used by Zeth clients to generate proofs.
-- Client tools, which generate all inputs required for a Zeth operations, request proofs from the "prover_server", and transmit transactions to the Ethereum network holding the Zeth contract.
+- Client tools, which generate all inputs required for a Zeth operations, request proofs from the `prover-server`, and transmit transactions to the Ethereum network holding the Zeth contract.

 We use 3 terminals, one for each of the above components.